phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/person/doc-create-person.md

 - Their subscription to the NewsLetter
 - Their Facebook account ID

-##Adress
+##Address

-One can change the person's adress, or add a new one
+One can change the person's address, or add a new one

 ##Custom Fields